shardeum/shardeum-docs/docs/introduction/sharding.md

 Sharding is a network architecture that enables parallel processing to achieve increased transaction throughput and performance.
 It involves breaking the network into smaller, more manageable pieces called "shards."
 Each shard processes a portion of the network's transactions independently, thus allowing for parallel processing and increasing the network's overall capacity.

-Sharding helps mitigate the performance challenges that unsharded blockchain networks face as they become popular.
+Sharding helps mitigate the performance challenges that unsharded blockchain networks face as the network demand increases.

 # Types of Sharding